Retropikzel/foreign-c/README.md

 Calls _thunk_ with address pointer of _c-bytevector_.

-Since the support for calling C functions taking pointer address arguments, the ones you would prefix with &, varies, some additional ceremony is needed on the Scheme side.
+Since the support for calling C functions taking pointer address arguments, ones prefixrd with & in C, varies, some additional ceremony is needed on the Scheme side.

 Example: